modirniya/supabase-axum/DEV-PLAN.md

 ### 3.2 Basic User Model and CRUD Operations

 #### Logic
-Define a Rust struct that maps to a basic users table in the database.
+Define a Rust struct that maps to a basic users table in the database (e.g., a public `profiles` table linked to `auth.users`).
 Implement basic Create, Read, Update, Delete (CRUD) operations for this model.
+This demonstrates interaction with a database beyond Supabase-managed tables if needed.

 #### Relationships
-AuthUser (from JWT) -> User (database model).
+AuthUser (from JWT) -> User (database model, e.g., `Profile`).

 #### Entities
-User (struct representing a database user, e.g., id, email, created_at).
+User (struct representing a database user, e.g., id, email, created_at, custom profile fields).

 #### Libraries
 - **sqlx**: For executing database queries.
 - **serde**: For serializing/deserializing database results to/from User struct.

 #### Interactions
-Handlers receive AuthUser, use its id to query/manipulate User data in the database.
+Handlers receive AuthUser, use its id to query/manipulate User data in the custom database table.

+### 3.3: Sample Role-Based Endpoints (Dummy Service)

+#### Logic
+Implement simple "echo" API endpoints to demonstrate role-based authorization based on claims in the Supabase JWT.
+- An `/api/echo` endpoint accessible by any authenticated user.
+- An `/api/premium_echo` endpoint accessible only by authenticated users possessing a "premium" role.
+This setup will serve as a placeholder, guiding developers on how to implement more complex services with role-based access control (RBAC).
+Assumes user roles (e.g., from `auth.users.role` or custom claims) are present in the Supabase JWT.

+#### Relationships
+Authenticated Request -> Role Authorization (performed in-handler for simplicity, or via dedicated middleware) -> Handler.
+`AuthUser` (from JWT, containing parsed role) -> Authorization Logic within Handler.
+API Routes -> Specific Handlers.

+#### Entities
+- **`Role` enum**: (e.g., `#[derive(Debug, Clone, PartialEq, serde::Deserialize)] enum Role { User, Premium }`) to represent user roles, parsed from JWT claims and stored in `AuthUser`.
+- **`EchoRequest` struct**: (e.g., `#[derive(serde::Deserialize)] struct EchoRequest { message: String }`) for incoming echo data.
+- **`EchoResponse` struct**: (e.g., `#[derive(serde::Serialize)] struct EchoResponse { echoed_message: String, user_id: String, role: String }`) for outgoing echo data.
+- ***Modification***: `AuthUser` struct (from Phase 2.3) is updated to include the parsed `Role` enum.

+#### Libraries
+- None new beyond existing `axum`, `serde`.
+Internal modules for `Role` enum and request/response DTOs will be created.

+#### Interactions
+1. Update `AuthUser` struct (Phase 2.3) to parse the relevant JWT claim (e.g., 'role', 'user_roles', or a custom claim from `app_metadata`) into the `Role` enum.
+2. Implement `echo_handler` for `POST /api/echo`:
+    -   Extracts `AuthUser` via `axum::extract::Extension`.
+    -   Accepts `Json<EchoRequest>`.
+    -   Returns `Json<EchoResponse>` including user's ID and role.
+3. Implement `premium_echo_handler` for `POST /api/premium_echo`:
+    -   Extracts `AuthUser`.
+    -   Performs a role check (e.g., `if user.role == Role::Premium`).
+    -   If unauthorized, returns an `AppError` resulting in a 403 Forbidden response.
+    -   Accepts `Json<EchoRequest>`.
+    -   Returns `Json<EchoResponse>` with a premium-specific message.
+4. Add these new routes to the Axum router, ensuring they are protected by the JWT validation middleware (from Phase 2.2).
+5.  *Note in Documentation*: For applications with multiple roles or complex permissions, advise transitioning from in-handler role checks to dedicated Axum middleware or extractor guards for better separation of concerns and reusability (DRY principle).

 ## Phase 4: Error Handling & Logging

 ### 4.1 Centralized Error Handling

 #### Logic
 Define a custom, unified error type (AppError) that encapsulates all possible application errors.
-Implement conversion from various error sources (e.g., sqlx::Error, jsonwebtoken::Error) to AppError.
+Implement conversion from various error sources (e.g., sqlx::Error, jsonwebtoken::Error, custom auth errors) to AppError.
 Implement IntoResponse for AppError to convert it into standardized HTTP error responses (e.g., JSON with status code).

 #### Relationships
 All application components -> AppError.

 #### Entities
-Custom AppError enum with variants for different error scenarios (e.g., Unauthorized, NotFound, DatabaseError).
+Custom AppError enum with variants for different error scenarios (e.g., Unauthorized, Forbidden, NotFound, DatabaseError, ValidationError).

 #### Libraries
 - **thiserror**: Derive macros for Error trait and automatic From implementations.